-I. Assets Held for Development
+J. Assets Held for Development

 Assets held for development are recorded at cost, which includes the initial purchase of the property and any improvements to the property.
 Donated development assets are valued at their estimated fair value on the date donated.
 Assets are categorized as held for development if the Authority does not intend to maintain the assets in the long-term, and the assets are not used in the fulfillment of the organization's mission.
-All assets that are classified as held for development are intended to be sold once development is complete.
+All assets that are classified as held for development are intended to be sold for future development.
 Losses on assets held for development are recognized when it is determined that impairment has incurred.
-Assets held for development are recognized in the fund upon acquisition, as they are acquired for use by the Authority.

-J. Capital Assets
+K. Capital Assets